evandisoft/RedOnion/MunOS/Multithreading.md

 0.5.0 brings a new execution system, called **MunOS**, which works for both our engines, and now creates new "threads" whenever you execute some code.
 (These "threads" are not real OS threads and will not speed up your computations.)

-However, this allows you to have a list of buttons which run various programs, which you can press at any time, even while you are already running a script.
+This allows you to have a list of buttons which run various programs, which you can press at any time, even while you are already running a script.
 You can also run a new script from LiveRepl even when you are currently running a script.

 The Lua and ROS engines run in different **processes**, and now do not share an output buffer.
 This means that output your Lua threads have produced will not appear when you have the ROS engine selected.